Below is the agenda for IFBC19 in Juneau, Alaska. All events will take place at the Centennial Hall Convention Center

 2:15 – 2:30 PM Break

 2:30 – 3:30 PM Food Writing – A Professional View: Almost everyone attending the IFBC is a food writer via one medium or another.
 And many attendees monetize their blogs or social media followings.
 But getting paid to write stories about food is still a rarity.
 We’ll hear from two professionals about the realities of professional writing including finding paid assignments, working with editors, the changing world of print publications, and more.
 Katie Workman is a columnist for the Associated Press and Julia O’Malley is a James Beard award winning journalist who has written for many publications and currently writes a food newsletter for the Anchorage Daily News.
 Our moderator is Doug Levy of Wine & Food World.

 3:30 – 4:30 PM Food Blogging Around the World: Hear from four different bloggers from four different countries about their experiences with food blogging, social media, working with brands, and more.
-We tentatively have food bloggers participating from China and Western Europe.
-Bloggers will be announced soon.
-We do know our moderator will be Laura Muller from Las Recetas de Laura.
+Our panel will include Olivier Moulin of Papa en Cuisine (France) and Laura Lynch of Savored Journeys (UK) plus tentatively food bloggers from China and Spain.
+Our moderator will be Laura Muller from Las Recetas de Laura.